The Silver Scream 2: Welcome to Horrorwood: Commercial performance

 The Silver Scream 2: Welcome to Horrorwood debuted within the Top 20 on the Billboard 200 at number 18, selling 25,000 copies in its first week with 18,000 of which were pure sales.
 It also was the fifth best selling album and the second best-selling rock album of the week in the United States, only behind Coldplay's Music of the Spheres, as well as topping the US Digital Albums chart.
 It is the band's biggest commercially successful album on the Billboard charts to date.

 In the United Kingdom, The Silver Scream 2: Welcome to Horrorwood was the band's second album to chart on the UK Rock & Metal Albums Chart following The Silver Scream, debuting at number 15.
 It was also the twelfth most downloaded album of the week in the country.
 When the album was released on physical formats in Europe, it resurfaced on the UK Rock & Metal Albums Chart and peaked at number 11 just missing out on the Top 10.
 While falling to chart on the UK Albums Chart, it did however debut and peak on the UK Albums Sales Chart and Scottish Albums Chart at number 54 and 70 respectively.
 It peaked on the UK Physical Albums Chart at number 51.
-The Silver Scream 2: Welcome to Horrorwood spent a total of three non-consectutive weeks on the UK Rock & Metal Albums Chart.
+The Silver Scream 2: Welcome to Horrorwood spent a total of three non-consecutive weeks on the UK Rock & Metal Albums Chart.